Sewing Tools and Notions (Both usual and Unusual!)

 6. Thimble and Threader

-While they’re designed for hand sewing, this sewing tools are needful for sewing by machine too!
-The thimble goes on your middle finger tip to protect it while you push on your needle.
-I use it while I am fixing thread tails left from sewing machine/serger.
+While they’re designed for hand sewing, these sewing tools are needful for sewing by machine too!
+The thimble goes on your middle fingertip to protect it while you push on your needle.
+I use it while I am fixing thread tails left from the sewing machine/serger.
 The threader is useful for threading any kind of needle (for sewing by hand or by machine): you put it in the eye of the needle, then thread it and pull it back, so it threads your needle.
 I found it useless on the serger, where tweezers are better, due to the reduced space!

 10. Seam Ripper and Tweezers

-Seam Ripper is your best friend, believe me or not!
-His primary purpose is to cut seams, both wrong seams (think when you sew together wrong sides instead Right Sides Facing… how many times!!) or existing seams on garments to be refashioned; you’ll find it useful to open your buttonholes, if you’ve made them with sewing machine!
-Tweezers comes with your Serger for a reason: you’ll find them essential to thread your needles and loopers, unless you have really tiny fingers!!!
+Seam Ripper is your best friend, believe me, or not!
+His primary purpose is to cut seams, both wrong seams (think when you sew together wrong sides instead of Right Sides Facing… how many times!!) or existing seams on garments to be refashioned; you’ll find it useful to open your buttonholes if you’ve made them with a sewing machine!
+Tweezers come with your Serger for a reason: you’ll find them essential to thread your needles and loopers unless you have really tiny fingers!!!

 11. Frixion Pens

-They’re one of my favorite marking tools, useful to transfer pattern notches onto light coloured fabrics.
-Maybe you can find these ballpoint gel pens on your children’s pencil-case: they’re erasable pens that have a side feature: they disappear with heat!
-Tip: always check on scraps before using them on a place that you can see from the outside of your garment… someone noticed that they tend to reappear with extreme cold (put the test-scrap in your freezer after pressing it with hot iron… just to stay on safe side!)
+They’re one of my favorite marking tools, useful to transfer pattern notches onto light-colored fabrics.
+Maybe you can find these ballpoint gel pens on your children’s pencil case: they’re erasable pens that have a side feature: they disappear with heat!
+Tip: always check on scraps before using them in a place that you can see from the outside of your garment… someone noticed that they tend to reappear with extreme cold (put the test-scrap in your freezer after pressing it with a hot iron… just to stay on the safe side!)